 - Foster partnerships at the local, state and national level to support afterschool professionals and programs

 - Develop public support and garner resources to advance and sustain afterschool programs

 - Ensure quality by providing professional development, technical assistance, and other supports to afterschool professionals and programs, while working on elevating the profession

 Afterschool Leadership Team

-The Missouri Afterschool Leadership Team comprised of organizations and individuals concerned about the success of children and youth during non-school hours.
-The Afterschool Leadership Tam promotes the importance of afterschool, works toward increased state funding for afterschool programs, provides professional development and resources to afterschool professionals and programs, determines and carries out the organization’s strategic plan, and leads the work of the five volunteer afterschool committees: Funding & Sustainability, Professional Development, Public Policy and Awareness, Quality, and STEM.
+The Missouri Afterschool Leadership Team is comprised of organizations and individuals concerned about the success of children and youth during non-school hours.
+The Afterschool Leadership Team promotes the importance of afterschool, works toward increased state funding for afterschool programs, provides professional development and resources to afterschool professionals and programs, determines and carries out the organization’s strategic plan, and leads the work of the five volunteer afterschool committees: Funding & Sustainability, Professional Development, Public Policy and Awareness, Quality, and STEM.

 The Afterschool Leadership Team is the leadership organization resulting from a merger between the MOSAC2 Board of Directors (NAA Affiliate) and MASN Steering Committee (Mott Statewide Afterschool Network).
-The new Governance Guidelines provide opportunities for individual leadership, along with organizational representation by statewide and regional partners.
+The new governance guidelines provide opportunities for individual leadership, along with organizational representation by statewide and regional partners.

-- Funding and Sustainability Committee – Cassie Hackett, Lees Summit and Daniel Savage, North Missouri Center for Youth and Families
+- Funding and Sustainability Committee – Cassie Hackett, Lees Summit

 - Professional Development Committee – Leigh Ann Clayton, MU Adventure Club

 - Public Policy & Awareness Committee – Colleen Abbott, Eldon School Districts 21CCLC program